The value of video for PR / The Sarah Hall column

 There’s a lot to be said for uploading decent branded content that is relevant to your target audiences.

-An infographic by Syndacast states that 52% of marketing professionals worldwide name video as the type of content with best return on investment.
+An infographic by Syndacast (external link) states that 52% of marketing professionals worldwide name video as the type of content with best return on investment.

 Using the word ‘Video’ in an email subject line boosts open rates by 19%, click-through rates by 65% and reduces unsubscribes by 26%.